 The Center on Community Inclusion at the LIU Post is dedicated to providing resources to school districts, service providers and families so that individuals with disabilities will meet with success in inclusive environments.
 The CCI offers a variety of programs to the community including: intensive autism training for professionals in the special needs field, programs that build family bonds and communication, and workshops that build independence, confidence and skills in individuals with special needs.

-LIU Post is a participating school in Lose the Training Wheels, a national organization that uses adaptive equipment, trained professionals and volunteers.
+LIU Post is a participating school in I Can Bike, a national organization that uses adaptive equipment, trained professionals and volunteers.
 With 75 minutes of instruction each day for five days, approximately 85 percent of participants learn to ride a conventional bicycle independently.
 Within days of learning to ride, many children exhibit independent behaviors for the first time ever, which helps them gain assurance and self-reliance in many other aspects of their lives.

 Each participant with a disability and his/her typical peer is paired with a graduate student enrolled in LIU Post’s Special Education, Curriculum and Instruction, Psychology, or Speech-Language programs.